Poverty in China: Increased inequality

 In pre-reform China there was very little return to education manifested in salaries.
 Cab drivers and college professors had similar incomes.
 Economic reform has created a labor market in which people can search for higher pay, and one result of this is that salaries for educated people have gone up dramatically.
 In the short period between 1988 and 2003, the wage returns to one additional year of schooling increased from 4% to 11%.
 This development initially leads to higher overall inequality, because the initial stock of educated people is small and they are concentrated at the high end of the income distribution.
 But if there is reasonably good access to education, then over time a greater and greater share of the population will become educated, and that will ultimately tend to reduce inequality.

 The large productivity and wage gap between cities and countryside also drives a high rate of rural-urban migration, which has left millions of children traumatized due to parents who have left them to be raised by other family members, as the Chinese government does not allow parents who move to urban areas to take their children with them.
 Lewis pointed out that, starting from a situation of 80% rural, the initial shift of some from low-productivity agriculture to high productivity urban employment is disequalizing.
 If the flow continues until the population is more than 50% urban, however, further migration is equalizing.
 This pattern is very evident in the history of the U.S., with inequality rising during the rapid industrialization period from 1870 to 1920, and then declining thereafter.
 So, the same market forces that have produced the rapid growth in China predictably led to higher inequality.
-But it is important to note that in China there are a number of government policies that exacerbate this tendency toward higher inequality and restrict some of the potential mechanisms that would normally lead to an eventual decline in inequality.
+But in China, there are a number of government policies that exacerbate this tendency toward higher inequality and restrict some of the potential mechanisms that would normally lead to an eventual decline in inequality.